roshaan55/pycamdetector/README.md

 # pycamdetector
 Python package to detect face landmarks(468), detect face, pose estimations and least but not last track the hands and also detect its landmarks(21) by using Webcam.

+New Method Object Detector is added in new update **pycamdetector 0.4**

 ## Installation:
 ```nano
 pip install pycamdetector